 When PVC is burned during the lasering process the extremely corrosive, acidic Hydrogen Chloride (HCI) is produced.

-It is imperative that this fume is removed quickly and efficiently for both the safety of the operators and to protect the laser and surrounding equipment.
+It is imperative that this fume is removed quickly and efficiently to help protect your workplace environment.

 Protecting the laser